jacebenson/cedar/docs/docs/deploy/coherence.md

 The command will inspect your Prisma config to determine if you're using a supported database (at the moment, only `postgres` or `mysql` are supported on Coherence).

-Then follow the [Coherence Redwood deploy docs](https://docs.withcoherence.com/docs/configuration/frameworks#redwood-js) for more information, including if you want to set up:
+Then follow the [Coherence Cedar deploy docs](https://docs.withcoherence.com/docs/configuration/frameworks#redwood-js) for more information, including if you want to set up:

 - a redis server
 - database migration/seeding/snapshot loading